Dushistov/flapigen-rs/book/src/foreign-class.md

 ## foreigner_code

-Also rust_swig support bypassing of code generation:
+Also flapigen support bypassing of code generation:

 ```rust,no_run,noplaypen
 {{#include ../../jni_tests/src/java_glue.rs.in:foreign_code_usage}}
 ```

-after that you can implement Java_com_example_TestPathAndResult_do_1testHandArrayReturn function by your self, usefull when rust_swig can not handle something automaticaly, or you want something special.
+after that you can implement Java_com_example_TestPathAndResult_do_1testHandArrayReturn function by your self, usefull when flapigen can not handle something automaticaly, or you want something special.

 ## Doc comments